 In October of 2020, the Village called a by-election after the resignation of Councillor Candace Faulkner.
-The sole candidate withdrew from the election after the close of the nomination period.
+The sole candidate in this election withdrew after the close of the nomination period.
 This meant there were no candidates for our by-election; a very rare occurrence in British Columbia, thus requiring Provincial intervention.